The signs of emotional abuse in a toxic relationship

 D. Establishing and maintaining boundaries

 By clearly defining and communicating one’s boundaries, you can prevent misunderstandings, promote mutual respect, and foster a healthy, balanced relationship.
-It is important for both partners to respect and honor each other’s boundaries and adjust their behaviors accordingly.

 Emotional abuse can have a profound impact on your mental health and overall well-being.